Jets star Marcus Maye charged with DUI after alleged car crash

 Marcus Maye has been sidelined with an ankle injury

-Jets safety Marcus Maye is facing charges over an alleged February car crash in Fort Lauderdale, Fla., including DUI/damage to property and person and leaving the scene of a crash, according to the booking report.
+Jets safety Marcus Maye was arrested for DUI in February and is facing charges related to a car accident in Fort Lauderdale, Fla., according to court records.

-Maye is set to have an online court hearing on Oct.
-20, and the charges could carry extra ramifications for the 28-year-old standout.
+Maye was charged with driving under the influence, DUI/damage to property and leaving the scene of an accident on Feb.
+23. He posted a $1,500 bond.
+It was Maye’s first DUI arrest, according to the court records.
+There is a Zoom hearing scheduled for Oct.
+20 in the case, according to the court filings.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM